Shawabty of Denitenkhonsu, born of Irty-ru

 Not On View

 This Late Period shawabty is inscribed for Denitenkhonsu, born of Irty-ru.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
 Here the arms are crossed right over left.
-There are 10 very faint horizontal lines of incised text encircling the body, ending at the back pillar.
+There are nine horizontal lines of incised text encircling the body, ending at the back pillar.
 The tripartite wig has incised lines denoting tresses and the beard is plaited.
-The beard is in openwork and the tools are modeled in very high relief.
-The beard was broken and repaired.
+The object was broken in two pieces and is now mended.
+The beard is executed in openwork and is not attached to the neck.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.